taubman33/react-router/README.md

     })
 ```

-You can also append values to the parameters by passing in a second input to `.get()`:
+You can also append values to the parameters by passing in a second input to `.get()`...
 ```js
   axios.get('url', {
     params: {